olemyk/ansible-ipquorum/README.md

 **Example 1:** (YUM repo already configured)

-- The simplest possible playbook to install IP-Quorum With OpenJDK.
+- `ipquorum_install_openjdk_packages: java-1.8.0-openjdk`
+   Installs IP-Quorum with OpenJDK.
+- ` ipquorum_nometadata: '-nometadata' `
-- When setting `'-nometadata' it will not generate ip-quorum app that stores configuration data for node recovery operations.
+   When set to. '-nometadata'`  it will not generate ip-quorum app that stores configuration data for node recovery operations. (default is with metadata)

-- And the ipquorum.jar files need to be placed into files folder in the ansible role `/ansible-ipquorm/files/ip-quorum.jar
+Default Options
+- `ipquorum_local_ipquorum_app_src: `
+This copies inn the IP-Quorum APP from local folder on your Control node.
+(Default is /files in your ansible role).
+- ` ipquorum_reboot_automatic: true `
+Default it will try to disabled the selinux, if that changes the server will reboot.

 ```
     - hosts: ipquorum
       gather_facts: true
+      remote_user: root
       vars:
         - ipquorum_install_openjdk_packages: java-1.8.0-openjdk
         - ipquorum_nometadata: '-nometadata'